-Every week, at least one player becomes my fascination of whether he’s worthy of a fantasy football start or bench.
+Every week, at least one player becomes my fascination of whether he’s worthy of a fantasy football start as a streamer.
 The decision can be a mental wrestling match, but for the purpose of brevity, only one player can be chosen as the fantasy football gamble of the week.

 The best fantasy football gamble for Week 17